Empowering Education

 Teachers Trained = 1000

-students Impacted = 50000
+Students Impacted = 50000

 To bridge the literacy and numeracy learning gap in learners from backward classes in MJPAPBCWREIS schools.